winunix/proxy-linux/README.md

 > Easy proxy service switching for browsers and others

-Essa ferramenta facilita o chaveamento rápido das configurações de proxy no ambiente linux.
-Modifica as configurações de proxy dos seguintes apps:
+This tool facilitates quick switching of proxy settings in the linux environment.
+Modify proxy settings for the following apps:

 - Firefox
 - Google Chrome